 This vest does not have as many bells and whistles as some other models on the market.
 Featuring two double front pockets with a few assorted zippers.
 The material is new age and friction resistant, being kept together with sturdy stitching.
 There is no belt strap on this vest, making it a lighter weight option than those that have one.
 Although simple, it still has enough spaces for all your tackle, even featuring easy to reach pockets for a cell phone.

 What really sets this vest apart and what grabbed my attention is the reverse side – it is a backpack.
 It just doesn’t have one or two pockets in the rear but an entire bag, large enough to pack a lunch in.
 There is also a hydration bladder that comes with it, making drinking water that much more efficient.
 The backpack can be compressed with compression straps, saving room and bulk for those shorter fishing trips.

 The water bladder on the back is great.
-When I am casting for fish, the last thing I want to do is put down the fly rod.
+When casting for fish, the last thing you want to do is put down the fly rod.
 This hands-free drinking feature will save time; you can’t catch a fish unless your bait is in the water.
-I also like the padded material that protects the user's back from the backpack.
+We also like the padded material that protects the user’s back from the backpack.
 Anything to alleviate discomfort from standing all day is always welcome.

 Not having a waist strap concerns me, especially with a backpack.
 The beautiful part about a waist strap is that it balances more of the weight on your hips than your shoulders, allowing for greater stamina throughout the day.
-If I am carrying a lunch and a full bladder of water, my shoulders could get tired before I am ready to be done fishing.
+If you are carrying a lunch and a full bladder of water, our shoulders could get tired before we are ready to be done fishing.

 If you are a minimalist fishermen, this is the right vest for you.
 Featuring no extra gimmicks and barely any fabric, this clothing item could be the perfect tool for any lightweight fishing trip.